^

 Methotrexate can cause the development of various side effects.
 They are conventionally divided into three main categories:

-The risk factors for the development of adverse reactions include:
+Risk factors for the development of adverse reactions include:

 • hyperglycemia;

-• an increase in the body mass index;
+• increase in body mass index;

-• decrease in albumin level (leads to thrombocytopenia);
+• decreased albumin levels (leads to thrombocytopenia);

 • alcohol consumption;